• Documentary

 Dominique moved on from Ozy Media to The New Yorker, where she developed short documentary films that embodied her passion for immersive storytelling.
 One of the films grew to become Brittany vs. State of Alabama (Netflix), an experience which fueled her fueled her career shift into long form film.
 After relocating to Los Angeles, Dominique worked as a camera operator and Associate Producer for Tripod Media on Good Night Oppy (Amazon) where she spear-headed VFX efforts with Industrial Light & Magic.
 The film went on to win an Emmy Award and six Critics Choice awards.

-Most recently, she finished working as a cinematographer on Pamela, a love story (Netflix), Into the Fire: The Lost Daughter (Netflix), and Come See Me in the Good Light, premiering at the 2025 Sundance Film Festival.
+Since, she has worked as a cinematographer and producer on Pamela, a love story (Netflix), Into the Fire: The Lost Daughter (Netflix), Come See Me in the Good Light (Apple), Monster Slayer (Tribeca Film Festival 2025), and two Untitled upcoming Netflix projects.

 dominique.hessert@gmail.com